SRB measures and Young towers for surface diffeomorphisms: SRB measures and the Viana conjecture: Theorem

-We conclude this review by emphasizing that these prior results all established existence of SRB measures under certain conditions that were proved to be sufficient; however, we are not aware of any previous results demonstrating that any such set of conditions is also \emph{necessary} for existence of an SRB measure.\footnote{As we will see in the next section, for surfaces Young's tower conditions from \cite{lY98} turn out to be necessary as well as sufficient, but this was not proved in that paper.} The conditions in Theorem \ref{thm:existsSRB} above are both necessary and sufficient, so that this is in some sense an optimal result.
+Theorem \ref{thm:existsSRB} is in some sense an optimal result, because the conditions stated there are both necessary and sufficient for the existence of an SRB measure.
+In contrast, the prior results mentioned above all established sufficient conditions for existence of SRB measures, without addressing the question of whether the conditions are also necessary.\footnote{As we will see in the next section, for surfaces Young's tower conditions from \cite{lY98} turn out to be necessary as well as sufficient, but this was not proved in that paper.}

+We mention three notable exceptions, where some set of conditions was demonstrated to be both necessary and sufficient for existence of an SRB measure.
+First is work of Tsujii \cite{Tsu91}, in which a point $x$ is called `regular' if its empirical measures $\mu_n = \frac 1n \sum_{k=0}^{n-1} \delta_{f^k x}$ weak*-converge to an ergodic measure $\mu$ whose Lyapunov exponents agree with the exponents of $x$; then existence of an SRB measure is shown to be equivalent to existence of a positive volume set of regular points with nonzero Lyapunov exponents.
+More recently, Burguet \cite{dB} has proved a similar result, using a different definition of `regular' that is related to the `tempered' property, and that does not require one to determine in advance whether empirical measures from a point converge to a given measure.